Shop by Category

 Here are a few foods that you may want to limit or avoid to support immune system health:

 Dr. Josh Axe, DC, DNM, CNS, is a doctor of chiropractic, doctor of natural medicine, clinical nutritionist and author with a passion to help people get well using food and nutrition.
 He operates leading natural health website DrAxe.com and is co-founder of Ancient Nutrition, a health supplement company.
-He’s also author of the books Eat Dirt, Essential Oils: Ancient Medicine, Keto Diet, Collagen Diet and the recent Ancient Remedies.
+He’s also author of the books Eat Dirt, Essential OIls: Ancient Medicine, Keto Diet, Collagen Diet and the newly released Ancient Remedies.